 Online and Mobile banking use Multi-Factor-Authentication.
 Rather than just a user name and password to log into Online and Mobile Banking, we also use Out-of-Band authentication, if your device is not recognized by the system.
 This method will send you a code, either via text or by an automated phone call, that must be entered when you log in from a computer or device we don’t recognize.

-KeyPoint now offers EMV debit cards, which carry a small computer microchip to better safeguard your card data.
+KeyPoint has EMV debit and credit cards, which carry a small computer microchip to better safeguard your card data.
 EMV cards, also known as “chip cards” or “smart cards,” are used in over 130 countries and have become a global standard for reducing common card-related fraud.

 When traveling abroad, please submit a Travel Notification Form to let us know the dates and countries you are visiting.
 That way we won’t block your card, as international purchases will otherwise invoke a suspicious alert to us.